Aymée Nuviola: Private life

-In 2010, Aymée met Paulo Simeón, a producer and director of Television and Radio, (he is currently her universal manager) with whom she had a one-year engagement before getting married.
+In 2010, Aymée met Paulo Simeón, a producer and director of television and radio (later her universal manager) with whom she had a one-year engagement before getting married.

 In 1998, Aymée, although raised and educated as a Catholic, converted to Protestantism.

 Philanthropy

 Aymée, has been cooperating for more than 12 years with the "League Against Cancer" in the city of Miami, also with the organization "Walk Now for Autism Speaks" and with several aid organizations in Colombia, Venezuela and Puerto Rico, for the latter, was part of the collection and distribution of a private plane provided by Gregory Elias and Top Stop Music, with more than three tons of food for the victims of Hurricane Maria on the island, as well as he wrote and later recorded along with the singer Rey Ruiz, the song: "Pa'lante Puerto Rico", which donated all the rights of authorship and distribution to raise funds for the victims of said hurricane.